-An effective customer onboarding program guides new customers as frictionlessly as possible to their first success with your company.
+An effective onboarding program guides any effective customer education initiative.
 This initial experience is critical, as it will set the tone for the entirety of your customer’s lifespan.
 It’s also the time in which your new relationship is at its most fragile

 Launching a new customer onboarding program can seem daunting at first, but it doesn’t have to be a stress-filled endeavor.
 Below, we'll outline six steps that project managers, customer success managers and learning and development professionals can follow to create and launch a customer onboarding program that drives real results.

 Step 1: Set goals and build your team

 Your first step should be to create the infrastructure for your project.
 Begin by outlining the goals of your onboarding program, and ensure they’re aligned to the strategic needs of your business.
 Then go out and build the best team possible to help you accomplish those goals.
 If you’re operating as a team of one, you’ll need to be honest about the constraints you’ll face and potentially bring on external resources, depending on your needs.

 The first step is to settle on the goals of your customer onboarding program.
 Typically, you want to build an onboarding process that accomplishes the following:

 - Teach customers to use your product.

 Whether you look outside the organization for third-party assistance or take advantage of internal resources, three key roles should be considered right from the start: the subject matter expert (SME), the instructional designer and the project manager.